 More photos and video coming soon.

-Although a couple of other companies, including Kiiroo itself (the Dutch Sex tech pioneer and teledildonics company that has partnered with Fleshlight to build the launch), the now defunct Real Touch, and the Autoblow have taken a stab at high-priced interactivity and pleasure automation for men, the Fleshlight Launch is an exciting departure for three reasons.
+Although a couple of other companies, including Kiiroo itself—the Dutch sex tech pioneer and teledildonics company that has partnered with Fleshlight to build the Launch, the now defunct Real Touch, and the Autoblow have taken a stab at high-end pleasure automation and interactivity for men, the Fleshlight Launch is an exciting departure for three reasons.

 - It is compatible with a wide range of Fleshlight brand products that millions of guys already own and love.

 - It arrives just as VR is beginning to become widely available and affordable—and the first thing many of us want to do with it…porn.